aleksuuu/aleksuuu.github.io/about-new.md

 ![A black and white photo of Alexander wearing a black scarf looking back at the camera]({{ site.imgurl | absolute_url }}/headshot.jpg){: width="175" style="float: right; padding: 5px;" }
 <!-- {{ site.description | markdownify }} -->
 Alexander Wu is a composer, pianist, electronic producer, improviser, and programmer based in Baltimore, MD.
 His music is a constant spatiotemporal negotiation between what is possible and what is not.
-In physical, logical, and perceptual extremities he morphs memories to reveal emotional subleties difficult to access through other mediums.
+In physical, logical, and perceptual extremities, he morphs memories to reveal emotional subleties difficult to access through other mediums.
 After graduating _summa cum laude_ from Berklee College of Music with a bachelor’s degree in Composition and Electronic Production and Design in 2023, Alexander is currently pursuing a master’s degree in Composition at the Peabody Institute, studying with Dr. Sky Macklay.

 ## Long Bio

 Alexander Wu’s music is a constant spatiotemporal negotiation between what is possible and what is not.
 He is drawn to the elastic temporalities unique to sound: as time gets compressed or repeated, there comes a moment when it becomes a spatial object.
 These fascinatingly fragile moments of transformation help Alexander push his music toward the edge of physicality, logic, and perception.
-In these extremities he morphs memories to reveal emotional subtleties difficult to access through other mediums.
+In these extremities, he morphs memories to reveal emotional subtleties difficult to access through other mediums.

 ![Alexander playing the piano behind plants, shea butter, and a few books titled “Sellout” placed on black shelves]({{ site.imgurl | absolute_url }}/gardner-portrait.png){: width="200" style="float: right; padding: 5px;" }